emagrorrim/code-challenge-collection/README.md

 # code-challenge-collection
-Collect for future training related work for beginners.
+A code challenge collection for future training-related work for beginners.